fareen341/Angular/README.md

 }

 <hr>
-there is one more option replace with, in that case we must pass value in html, eg:
+there is one more option replace with, in that case we must pass value in html, but we can also give default value eg:
 @Pipe({name: 'exponentialStrength'})
 export class ExponentialStrengthPipe implements PipeTransform {
-  transform(value: number, replacewith): number {
+  transform(value: number, replacewith: string = ' '): number {
     return Math.pow(' ', replacewith);
   }
 }